-Spain was my first European adventure since moving to Asia in 2001.
-Traveling on a budget in South East Asia is not a hardship.
+Spain was my first European adventure since moving to Asia in 2001, and I discovered that Spain on a budget is not a hardship.
 You can do a lot of great things on the cheap.
-The more I researched Spain the more nervous I became regarding finances.
-I took a deep breath and plunged in anyway, and YES I was amazed at all the great things I experienced without breaking the bank!
+I was amazed at all the great things I experienced without breaking the bank!

 1. Olives and Wine; not necessarily in that order!
 I’m not sure when I realized that olives grow on trees.
 Growing up in Canada the only olives I knew were the ones that came out of a jar.
 I think my love affair with fresh olives began on my first trip to Europe many many years ago.
 I was in heaven when I realized that a dish of fresh olives almost always came with delicious red wine, at 3 or 4 Euros a glass; sometimes even 2 Euros.